DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-app/create-batch-app.md

     === "Labels & Annotations"

-        Click the __Add__ button to add labels and annotations to the workload and container group.
+        Click the __Add__ button to add labels and annotations to the workload and pod.

         !["Labels/Annotations](../images/create-batch-app-03.png)